shobrook/statcode/README.md

 # teen

 `teen` pages are like `man` pages but for HTTP status codes.
-Most web developers spend some time looking at response codes (usually errors) and then Googling what they mean.
+Most web developers spend considerable time looking at response codes (usually errors) and then Googling what they mean.
 But with `teen`, you can simply run `$ teen [status_code]` and get a quick explanation of your HTTP response – without leaving the terminal.

 ![demo](assets/demo.gif)